RyuuXS/Reforestation/README.md

-## If you want a job in the moisturizer industry, the best advice I can give is to apply daily.
+## I was so proud when I finished the puzzle in six months, when on the side it said three to four years.